Azure/Microsoft-Defender-for-Cloud/Contributing.md

 ## Pull Requests

 When creating a pull request, please create a good title, fill the description with content, and ideally, explain what your PR will change.
-The github pull request will verify you've signed the CLA agreement, and that your code passes a set of CI build tests.
+Make sure to provide a [readme](https://github.com/Azure/Azure-Security-Center/wiki/Readme.md-Template) file so people will know what your artifact will do.
+Once your pull request is submitted, we will automatically verify you've signed the CLA agreement, and that your code passes a set of CI build tests.

 [code-of-conduct]: https://opensource.microsoft.com/codeofconduct/
 [new-issue]: https://github.com/Azure/Azure-Security-Center/issues/new